 Will this ever end?
 Yes.
-As a matter of fact, the water main job is slated to conclude in early March 2015.
-Restoration will follow in April 2015.
+As a matter of fact, the job is slated to conclude in mid May 2015.
+This includes restoration.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.